eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts3-wallet-unit-attestation.md

 A Wallet Provider MAY choose to issue WUAs with different validity periods.
 When choosing the validity period, the Wallet Provider SHALL at least consider security, user privacy and interoperability, and the needs of the PID Provider.

-A Wallet Provider SHALL ensure that a Wallet can always present a with a validity period of at least 1 month.
+A Wallet Provider SHALL ensure that a Wallet can always present a WUA for their WSCD with a validity period of at least 1 month.

 A Wallet Unit SHALL send a WUA with a validity of at least one month to PID Providers during PID issuance.